 As a neutral third party, the Ombuds can provide facilitation services to groups (of all sizes) who are interested in using problem-solving, structured dialogue, decision-making process and/or general meeting management to achieve their desired outcomes.

 The Ombuds can help groups explore and address issues that often create challenging group dynamics or conflict; such as, change, leadership, communication, roles and responsibilities, interpersonal challenges, resource management, decision-making, trust, and more.

 In addition to general outreach about the Office, the Ombuds offers customized (for particular groups) and general “open-enrollment-style” topical presentations and workshops on relevant topics such as conflict management, difficult conversations, interpersonal communication, negotiation and more.

 The Ombuds is available to help the institution, as a whole, and large groups work through the process of change, transition and growth.
 The Ombuds does not make decisions or create policy, but can offer perspective, challenge assumptions and raise important questions to help decision makers ensure their processes and outcomes are fair and transparent.

 Systemic Feedback and Intervention

-The Ombuds is uniquely situated to be able to identity systemic and structural issues that may produce or exacerbate conflict and threaten institutional values, health and functioning.
-The Ombuds can provide systemic feedback and work with university stakeholder to explore effective systemic interventions and solutions.
+The Ombuds is uniquely situated to be able to identify systemic and structural issues that may produce or exacerbate conflict and threaten institutional values, health and functioning.
+The Ombuds can provide systemic feedback and work with University stakeholders to explore effective systemic interventions and solutions.